Go back

 What is an Audit?

 An “audit" is traditionally defined as an examination of records or financial accounts to check their accuracy.
 In reality, the concept of auditing is much broader and deeper.
-It is common for an audit to extend beyond financial considerations and also to include operational processes.
+It is common for an audit to extend beyond financial considerations to include operational processes.
 Therefore, an audit may best be defined as an appraisal of organizational processes in light of the goals and objectives of that organization and/or the goals and objectives of an external group (such as a regulatory agency).

 Types of Audits